derekca/rnaseq/README.md

 Additional inputs from the user include naming conventions for files that need to be read by the various scripts.
 These include:

 - `rawNAMES` — Naming convention of the raw fastq files for use by FastQC.
-This depends on how the Illumina raw data is named (ie. `Sample1.fastq.gz`, `Sample 2.fastq.gz`, etc) and also which files the user is interested in looking at.
+This depends on how the Illumina raw data is named (ie. 'Sample1.fastq.gz', 'Sample 2.fastq.gz', etc) and also which files the user is interested in looking at.

 - `trimNAMES` — Naming convention for the trimmed fastq files for use by FastQC.